 To understand this properly imagine having your good kidney or good eye removed.
 Both have happened.

-2. The Federal Aviation Administration lists pilot error as the leading cause of plane accidents, but pilot error is almost always part of a chain of events that starts …
+- The Federal Aviation Administration lists pilot error as the leading cause of plane accidents, but pilot error is almost always part of a chain of events that starts with something like an iced-up wing, a piece of equipment that fails or a close encounter on a runway.

 The details above are only to give you an idea of the seriousness of being careless – it can result in loss of life and limb.
 I am sure that the more we dig the more we will find incidents where significant loss could have been avoided if only someone had checked.
 That is where this is related to spelling and grammar.
 They are indicators of attitude.
 Someone who sends out a letter full of spelling and grammatical mistakes is more than likely a person who will not do an instruments check if he were flying a plane or read the patient’s data sheet or count the number of sponges he took out of the incision in a surgical procedure.
 I for one, wouldn’t want to be on that plane or that operating table.